vegandevs/vegan3d/README.md

 and for static 3D plots based on **scatterplot3d** package.

 The package contains the following functions:
+ * `orditkplot`: a Tcl/Tk-based 2D editable plot.
+Function opens
+   a graphic window where labels can be moved with mouse, but points are fixed.
+It is also possible to edit labels and zoom into graph, and the final plot can be saved in various graphic formats or saved as an **R** object that can be further manipulated or plotted with standard **R** graphics commands.

  * `ordirgl` with its support functions `orglpoints`, `orgltext`, `orglsegments`, `orglellipse`, `orglspider`, `orglcluster` and `orglspantree`.
 These require **rgl** package and provide dynamic